elastisys/compliantkubernetes/docs/compliantkubernetes/operator-manual/capacity-management.md

 ### When?

-The capacity of the environment should be regularly reviewed.
+The capacity of the environment should be regularly reviewed, for example, after a maintenance window.

 ### How?